Two killed in shooting at Chicago hospital, including gunman: local media

 Sue Jimenez, the manager of Kozy’s Cyclery bike shop near the hospital, said she heard multiple gunshots separated by pauses.
 At one point, she heard five shots in quick succession, she said, but the shooting stopped after police arrived.

-Reporting by Suzannah Gonzales in Chicago; Additional reporting by Jonathan Allen in New York and Alex Dobuzinskis in Los Angeles; Editing by Lisa Shumaker
+Reporting by Suzannah Gonzales in Chicago; Additional reporting by Alex Dobuzinskis in Los Angeles and Jonathan Allen in New York; Editing by Lisa Shumaker